starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 >
 > See our [Recommended Distros](Tips-and-Tricks#recommended-distros) for a list of distros most compatible with Star Citizen.

-## Prerequisites

-1. Install `cabextract` and `unzip` using your package manager; these are needed by Winetricks.
-Alternatively, install winetricks **20250102** or newer from your package manager.
-Links, if needed, are on the winetricks [github](https://github.com/Winetricks/winetricks#installing).
-2. Decide on an install location on an SSD where you have space for the entire game, approximately 140GB.
-Avoid HDDs and NTFS filesystems.

-{: .tip }
+{: .note-title }
+> Immutable Distros
+>
-> If your distro does not satisfy the prerequisites, we recommend the [flatpak installation](Alternative-Installations#flatpak-installation).
+> For immutable distros other than Bazzite, we recommend the [flatpak installation](Alternative-Installations#flatpak-installation).
 For NixOS, see [here](/Alternative-Installations#nixos-installation).
 For the Steam Deck, see [here](/Alternative-Installations#steam-deck-installation).

 ## Installation Steps

 1. Download our [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases/latest) (Distro packages are listed [here](https://github.com/starcitizen-lug/lug-helper#installation))
 2. [Launch](Tips-and-Tricks#how-to-run-the-lug-helper) the LUG Helper and select `Install Star Citizen`.
 3. Allow the Preflight Check to fix any issues it finds before proceeding!
-4. When the Helper asks, select any linux-formatted partition to install the Wine prefix.
+4. When the Helper asks, select a location for the Wine prefix on a Linux partition with approximately 150GB available.
 This directory will contain the game.
+Avoid HDDs and NTFS filesystems.
 5. After the install completes, run the RSI Launcher, log in, and click Install to finish installing the game. **Do not** change the default install location `C:\Program Files\Roberts Space Industries`!
 6. Launch the game.
 See you in the 'verse!